w3c/w3c-website-redesign-documentation/_posts/2021-07-21-redesigning-the-landing-page-for-technical-reports.md

 Does this make it easier to find what you're looking for?

-(Please note, this work still needs a final styling review and to be accessibility, browser and device tested).
+(Please note, this work still needs a review of how we link to translated content, a final styling review and to be accessibility, browser and device tested).

 [feedback]: /feedback